Misconduct complaint dismissed against judge who handled El Salvador prison deportation case

 “A recycling of unadorned allegations with no reference to a source does not corroborate them.
 And a repetition of uncorroborated statements rarely supplies a basis for a valid misconduct complaint," said Sutton, who was appointed by President George W. Bush to the appeals court circuit that covers Michigan, Ohio, Kentucky and Tennessee.

-Spokespeople for the Justice Department and for Boasberg's court did not immediately return messages seeking comment.
+Spokespeople for the Justice Department did not immediately return messages seeking comment.
+A spokesperson for the district court in Washington, Lisa J. Klem, said Monday that Boasberg declined to comment.

 Even if Boasberg had made the comments, Sutton said it would not be “so far afield" from topics discussed at the gathering and would not violate ethics rules.
 Sutton noted that Roberts' 2024 year-end report raised general concerns about threats to judicial independence, security concerns for judges and respect for court orders throughout the nation's history.